-In this article, we’ll explore the current applications of AI technology in the cannabis industry, both in the commercial and consumer sectors, and look to the future for other upcoming developments.
+In this article, we’ll explore the current applications of AI technology in the cannabis industry, both in the commercial and consumer sectors and look to the future for other upcoming developments.

-Improving Cannabis Cultivation
+Using AI for Cannabis Cultivation

 Growing cannabis — especially on a large scale — can come with several complex challenges unique to the industry.
 For example, creating the right level of humidity and sunlight is key to maximizing production.
 Modern AI technology can help farmers monitor the conditions of their growing environment and, with the implementation of IoT devices and robotics, implement essential changes as soon as they are needed.

 As the growing environment matures and begins to self-regulate, farmers can reduce the likelihood of unhealthy crops.
-However, AI sensors and cameras that detect plant growth rates and other indicators of plant health can help cultivators detect sick cannabis before it becomes unsalvageable.
+However, AI for cannabis includes sensors and cameras that detect plant growth rates and other indicators of plant health can help cultivators detect sick cannabis before it becomes unsalvageable.
 This technology can also help identify the proper treatment for each plant.
 Information like this can lead to a massive reduction in waste and increased crop yield.

 AI for Cannabis Inventory Management